dupstream/docker/README.md

 |MONO_SECRET|`null`|Use it and secure your endpoint.
 This will sent to your server with header "X-SECRET"|
 |MONO_PREIOD|`3`|Seconds - will check your services every 3 seconds.|

 and a command like `--always` (Which will help you to ignore caching and send always updated version of your services).
+Also `--debug` will show you the request body.

 So with this data, you can use it with template scripts and update your load balancer upstream (like nginx).